DaymaNKinG990/tma-test-framework/README.md

 # TMA Framework

-Simple Python framework for working with Telegram API and Mini Apps.
+Advanced Python framework for Telegram user simulation and Mini App testing with full MTProto capabilities.

 ## Features

-- 🤖 **Telegram Bot API Integration** - Easy interaction with Telegram Bot API
+- 👤 **Full User Simulation** - Act as a real Telegram user with MTProto
+- 🤖 **Bot Interaction** - Send messages to bots and receive responses
-- 📱 **Mini App Testing** - Separate API and UI testing classes
+- 📱 **Automatic Mini App Discovery** - Find and interact with Mini Apps from bots
 - 🎭 **Playwright Integration** - Automated UI testing with Playwright
 - 🔌 **HTTP Client** - API testing with httpx
 - ⚙️ **Simple Configuration** - Environment variables and config objects